prztrz/CSSWorkshop/README.md

 # Description
-This website is CSS and Javascript workshop to present author's skill and his learning progress.
+This website is a CSS and Javascript workshop to present author's skill and his learning progress.

-Whole project has been created with pure JavaScript, HTML and sass-converted css without using any additional libraries.
+Whole project has been created with pure JavaScript, HTML and sass-converted css, without using any additional libraries.

 # Demo
 You can find the demo of the project on: https://prztrz.github.io/Sit-on-Chair/